The GTM Metrics Framework: What to Measure at Every Funnel Stage

 Key metrics:

-- Competitive win rate — When you are in a competitive deal, how often do you win?
+- Competitive win rate.
+When you’re in a competitive deal, how often do you win?
 Track this by competitor.

 Target-setting guidance: Win rates between 20-35% are common for B2B SaaS with average deal sizes under $50K ARR.
 Above $100K ARR, win rates often compress to 15-25% due to longer evaluation cycles and more stakeholders.